-Users should expect an intrinsic yield of between 50-80% of the sample input.
+Users should expect and intrinsic yield of between 50-80% of the sample input.
 This is based on product validation studies in which restriction fragments have been run and collected, and the respective DNA amounts compared.

-Yield can be affected by DNA becoming lightly bound to the low molecular weight cutoff membrane in the elution well.
-At the end of the run, the BluePippin will briefly reverse field (for 5 seconds).
+Yield can be affected by DNA becoming lightly bound to the low molecular weight cut-off membrane in the elution well.
+At the end of the run, the Pippin Prep will briefly reverse field (for 5 seconds) at the end of the sample elution.
 This improves sample yield by up to 20%.